eonist/eonist.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - XCode Tree-view collapses if you do something in AppCode.
 - Sometimes the AppCode icon jumps up and down with a green ✅ sign.
 I presume it's updated, but no info in the app 🤔
 - Way too many preference options, which is often the case with Eclipse/java based apps.
 Less is more.
 Hide the advance stuff please.
 80/20 rule?
 The prefs that are used a lot, highlight these then hide the prefs that isn't used much.
-- you have to doubble click to open files from tree menu (possible changable in settings)
+- you have to doubble click to open files from tree menu (possible changeable in settings)
 - AppCode feels like a futuristic code editor.
 - The symbolic renaming functionality doesn't always work (sometimes it doesn't catch all reference in the code base)